Uta Nickel: Early life and education

 Nickel was born in Leipzig on 19 July 1941.
 She studied economics.

 Career

 Nickel joined the ruling party of East Germany, Socialist Unity, in 1960.
 She served as the councillor of finance of Leipzig in the period between 1963 and 1976.
-She was state secretary for finances and prizes from 1988 to 1989.
-She was appointed minister of finance and prizes on 18 November 1989, replacing Ernst Höfner in the post.
-She was part of "reform-minded" cabinet formed by Hans Modrow.
+She was state secretary for finances and prices from 1988 to 1989.
+She was appointed minister of finance and prices on 18 November 1989, replacing Ernst Höfner in the post.
+She was part of the reform-minded cabinet formed by Hans Modrow.

 She resigned from the office in January 1990 following the allegations that she was involved in illegal payments.
 Upon these accusations, she was investigated by the prosecutor general for financial breach of trust.
 Nickel denied any wrongdoing.
 Nickel's term officially ended on 12 April 1990 when Walter Siegert was appointed as acting finance minister.

 After retiring from politics Nickel worked as a consultant for two property development companies based in Cologne.